 Robert Beal joined Beal Companies, now known as Related Beal, in 1976.
 A graduate of Harvard College and Harvard Business School, Robert has been a strong advocate and leader for Boston businesses for many years.
 He is equally devoted to dozens of organizations and charities.
 Robert played a major role in helping to save the Vilna Shul from demolition in 1985 when he was Chair of Mass Development, and he was the recipient of the 2015 Vilna Legacy Award.
 Beal has served in leadership roles at Combined Jewish Philanthropies (Director and past Chair),Beth Israel Deaconess Medical Center (former Overseer and Trustee),Massachusetts Society for Prevention of Cruelty to Animals (Chairman, Council of Fellows),and the Museum of Fine Arts (Board of Overseers).
 He has been a civic leader and mentor as Chair of the Taubman Center for State and Local Government at Harvard as well as the Chair of the School of Social Science, Urban Affairs and Public Policy at Northeastern University.

 Carol grew up in Revere and Newton, and holds a BA from Wellesley College and a MA from Columbia.
 Having worked for 20 years in corporate communications and retired as Senior Vice President of Bank of America, Carol has used her talents in a number of nonprofit organizations in the Jewish community.
 She has done a great deal of research into Massachusetts’ synagogues, as well as extensive genealogical research into her own family and those of others.
-She is Vice President of the Jewish Genealogical Society of Greater Boston, co-chairs its Program Committee, and was program co-chair of the 2013 international Jewish Genealogical conference in Boston.
+She manages research projects for Jewish Genealogical Society of Greater Boston and was program co-chair of the 2013 international Jewish Genealogical conference in Boston.
 Carol’s organizational abilities, communications, and strategic planning are assets to the Vilna organization.

 Susan became involved with the Vilna because of her close ties to Richard and Evvajean Mintz.
 She is the founder and Chair of the firm's (Mintz Levin Cohen Ferris Glovsky and Popeo PC) Immigration Practice.
 Susan is actively involved in the American Immigration Lawyers Association (AILA) and has chaired and co-chaired a wide range of national AILA committees.
 Susan was involved in contributing to the US Citizenship and Immigration Services (USCIS) regulations implementing the Immigration Act of 1990, and she has won many awards for her political asylum work from the Supreme Judicial Court of Massachusetts, named as one of the Best Lawyers in America: Immigration Law (2007-2014), and recommended as a leading lawyer by The Legal 500 United States for Labor and Employment.
 Susan has been invaluable to the Vilna with her counsel on numerous legal issues.